robertwenink/xyz/content/posts/kriging/index.md

 ---

 # Kriging
+Kriging, also known as a form of Gaussian Process Regression {{< cite "Rasmussen2006" >}}, is a particularly popular surrogate modelling technique due to two reasons.
+First, Kriging provides the best linear unbiased prediction (BLUP) when the assumption of Gaussian correlations between data samples holds {{< cite "Sacks1989" >}}.
+Second, Kriging provides an estimation of the mean squared error corresponding to that prediction {{< cite "Forrester2008" >}}.

+Kriging earns its name from {{< cite "Krige1951;Krige1952-" >}}, who used a precursor method to estimate gold concentrations based on only a few boreholes.
+It was further mathematically developed by {{< cite "Matheron1962-" >}} and has been popularised for use outside the field of geostatistics by {{< cite "Sacks1989-" >}}. {{< cite "Jones2001-" >}} and {{< cite "Forrester2008-" >}} provide a gentle and intuitive introduction to (Ordinary) Kriging, which will be used as the main reference material here.

-Kriging, more known outside engineering as Gaussian Process Regression, is at the core of the work of this thesis and should therefore be understood to some extent.
-In this section, the following subjects are treated:
+In this post, the following subjects are treated:
-- The formulation of Ordinary Kriging, which mathematically introduces the core concepts of the Kriging predictor and the associated mean-squared-error estimate.
+- The [formulation of Ordinary Kriging](#derivation-and-definition-of-ordinary-kriging), which mathematically introduces the core concepts of the Kriging predictor and the associated mean-squared-error estimate.
-- How can the interpolating Kriging formulation be adapted to be regressing in the presence of noise in the input data.
+- How to [regress noise](#including-and-handling-noise) while using Kriging.
-- How is the Ordinary Kriging formulation modified to retrieve Universal Kriging, the Kriging formulation used in the thesis.
+- How to modify the Ordinary Kriging formulation to retrieve [Universal Kriging](#universal-kriging-taking-a-prior-on-the-mean), which is a more generalised Kriging formulation.
-- A short consideration of the hyperparameter tuning process, an optimisation problem in itself and essential to the functioning of the Kriging surrogate.
+- A short consideration of the [hyperparameter tuning process](#hyperparameter-tuning), which is an optimisation problem in itself and essential to the correct functioning of the Kriging surrogate.

 ## Derivation and definition of Ordinary Kriging